News and events

 Sefton MBC asked the Society to submit their proposals on how we could develop the educational and tourism potential of the Hesketh Park observatory, which has been submitted.
 Given our long-term partnership with Sefton and astronomical knowledge and expertise, they accept we are best placed to maximise the educational value and interest this subject has to offer.

 On Wednesday 26th April 2017, the refurbished observatory was handed back to Sefton MBC by the contractor Maysand.
-These photographs confirm the observatory is probably now in the best condition since first installed in Hesketh Park in 1901.
+These photographs confirm the observatory is now in the best condition since first installed in Hesketh Park in 1901.

 For more information about the history of the observatory visit our Joseph Baxendell & his observatory page, and for information on buying and using telescopes visit our Introduction to Astronomy page.